AdobeDocs/experience-manager-cloud-service.en/help/overview/architecture.md

     * End users, or site visitors, visit the website via the AEM Publish Service.

+* For AEM Assets as a Cloud Service:

+  * The architecture only includes an authoring environment.

-  * Edge Delivery Services are part of Adobe Experience Manager and as such, Edge Delivery and AEM Sites can co-exist on the same domain.
+* Edge Delivery Services are part of Adobe Experience Manager and as such, Edge Delivery, AEM Sites and AEM Assets can co-exist on the same domain.
 This is a common use case for larger websites.
 Content from Edge Delivery can easily be consumed in your AEM Sites pages and vice versa.

-* For AEM Assets as a Cloud Service:

-  * The architecture only includes an authoring environment.

 * Both the author tier, the preview tier, and the publish tier read and persist content from/to a Content Repository Service.